C0D3D3V/Moodle-Downloader/README.md

 - `password` [String] : Moodle Password
 - `root_dir` [String] : The path to the directory where the files are to be stored
 - `url` [String] : URL for moodle authentication
 - `useauthstate` [Boolean] : If AuthState should be used for login.
-This needs to set to true if in the authentication URL the parameter AuthState is set
+This needs to be set to true if in the authentication URL the parameter AuthState is set
 - `reloginonfile` [Boolean] : If the crawler should check if it is still logged in, if not it relogin.
 This is normally not necessary
 - `allcourses` [Boolean] : If all courses should be crawled or only the courses listed on the dashboard
 - `forum` [Boolean] : If forums should also be crawled